Catawban languages

-The Eastern Siouan branch consists of various historical languages spoken by Siouan peoples of the Appalachian Plateau and Piedmont regions of present-day Virginia and the Carolinas.
-These languages are sometimes collectively referred to as Catawban.
+The Catawban branch consists of a subset of various historical languages in the Siouan–Catawban language family, within the Appalachian Plateau and Piedmont regions of present-day Virginia and the Carolinas.
+These languages are sometimes collectively referred to as Eastern Siouan.

-The two attested Eastern Siouan languages were historically spoken by the Catawba and Woccon peoples.
+The two attested Catawban languages were historically spoken by the Catawba and Woccon peoples.
 While early scholars such as John R. Swanton suggested that the Woccon may have represented a late subdivision of the Waccamaw, contemporary linguists have not reached a consensus on whether Woccon was the specific language of the historic Waccamaw people or a related Catawban variety.
-The Eastern Siouan languages possibly represent a dialect continuum with Ohio Valley Siouan languages (Ofo language/Mosopelea, Biloxi language).
+The Catawban languages have been hypothesized by some to represent a dialect continuum with Ohio Valley Siouan languages (Ofo language/Mosopelea, Biloxi language).
 The Catawban family is a branch of the larger Siouan–Catawban language family.

 Family division

-Recognized members of the Eastern Siouan/Catawban family include:
+Recognized members of the Catawban language family include: